-Instead of making refinery-technology specific estimates, we estimated the results of complying with the proposed rule based on the incentives it creates: To demonstrate emissions reductions, and thus compliance with the energy efficiency standard in the first year, or invest in emissions-reduction and efficiency projects in subsequent years.
-To account for uncertainty as to which projects, and how many projects, would be done when, we estimated a range of present value costs associated with all five refineries complying immediately with the energy efficiency standard, through all five refineries investing in emissions-reduction and efficiency projects in 2024 (for the 2025 reporting year).
+Instead of making refinery-technology specific estimates, we estimated the results of complying with the adopted rule based on the incentives it creates: To demonstrate emissions reductions, and thus compliance with the energy efficiency standard in the first year, or invest in emissions-reduction and efficiency projects in subsequent years.
+To account for uncertainty as to which projects, and how many projects, would be done when, we estimated a range of values from all refineries complying immediately, to some of the refineries coming into compliance in 2024.
+We estimated the present value costs associated with, on the one hand, all five refineries complying immediately with the energy efficiency standard (two refineries already being in compliance), through, on the other hand, the remaining three refineries that are not currently in a compliance position investing in emissions-reduction and efficiency projects in 2024 (for the 2025 reporting year).

-Based on estimated 2010 or 2011 emissions, we estimated the total reductions in emissions that would have to occur across all five plants as 630,759 metric tons of CO2 equivalent emissions, or an average reduction per refinery of 126,152.
+Based on estimated 2010 or 2011 emissions, we estimated the total reductions in emissions that would have to occur across the three refineries that are not currently in compliance position as 289,012 metric tons of CO2 equivalent emissions, or an average reduction per refinery of 96,337.
 Confident and viable estimates for emissions reduction technology at petroleum refineries were only available for reductions to steam systems (e.g. boilers), with associated efficiency improvements.
+While we do not expect that all reductions in emissions would arise from changes to steam systems, we consider this unit cost of emissions reductions to represent a conservatively high estimate of the unit cost.
+This is a conservatively high estimate, as compared to other systems and programmatic modifications at a petroleum refinery not yet in compliance with the efficiency or emissions standard.

-Using reductions in steam systems as an example, calculated the average cost of a 1-percent reduction to steam-system emissions and used that to estimate the equivalent reduction to total emissions for all applicable technologies at the refinery, and total cost estimation for complying with a 10-percent reduction in total emissions at an average plant.
+Using reductions in steam systems as an example, we calculated the average cost of a 1-percent reduction to steam-system emissions and used that to estimate the equivalent reduction to total emissions for all applicable technologies at the refinery, and total cost estimation for complying with a 10-percent reduction in total emissions at an average plant.
 We expect these estimates based on technologically based projects to generate conservatively high estimates of costs, as compared to other systems (that lacked representative data) and programmatic modifications.

-We estimated that a 1-percent reduction in boiler emissions cost \$90,000 - \$137,000, and represented at 0.101-percent reduction in total emissions at the plant across all technologies, based on relative 2010 emissions from boilers and from refineries as a whole.
-4 Therefore, a 10-
+We estimated that a 1-percent reduction in boiler emissions cost \$108 thousand to \$164 thousand, and represented at 0.08-percent reduction in total emissions at the plants across all technologies, based on relative 2010 emissions from boilers and from refineries as a whole.
+Therefore, a 10-percent reduction in total emissions was equivalent to a reduction in emissions equivalent to 132-percent of boiler emissions.
+This does not mean Ecology expects emission reductions at the refineries to come from only reductions, eliminations, or other changes to the steam system, but rather this is an estimate of conservatively high unit cost and its implicit quantity change in emissions.